Free working at heights permit + checklist

 - Permit close-out: work completed, area made safe, permit cancelled with sign-off.

-How to use the working at heights permit
+How to use this working at heights permit + checklist

 Get the free template

-Enter your email above to download the working at heights permit.
+Enter your email above to download the full working at heights permit + checklist as a PDF.

 A new working at heights permit should be issued for each separate task or work area where there is a risk of a fall.
 The permit is valid only for the duration, location and scope of work described.
-A new permit is required when the task changes, when conditions change (e.g. weather deteriorates), when personnel change, or at the start of each new shift.
+A new permit is required when the task changes, when conditions change (e.g. weather deteriorates, wind exceeds the site limit of 40 km/h), when personnel change, or at the start of each new shift.
 The permit should be closed out as soon as the work is completed and the area is made safe.
 Never allow work at height to proceed on an expired or closed permit.

 Frequently asked questions